-In short, alt text is a an attribute that is added to the html of a page to tell the user what is contained in an image.
+In short, alt text is an attribute that is added to the html of a page to tell the user what is contained in an image.
 There are various applications of alternative text in SEO and web development circles, but the most important point to note is that it should be an accurate description of the image itself – nothing more, nothing less.
 (Note: whilst these are technically ‘alt attributes’, they are commonly referred to as ‘alt tags’.
 Potayto, Potahto…)

-If you were to land on a web page and it displayed properly, the user would not immediately see the alternative text on an image, you would see the image instead.
-However, there are certain instances in which the alternative attribute (alt text) would be displayed to the user:
+If you were to land on a web page that is displaying and functioning properly, you would not immediately be able to see the alternative text on an image.
+Instead, you would just see the image.
+However, there are certain instances in which the alt text would be displayed to the user:

-- If the browser cannot render the image, usually due to a slow internet connection
+- When the browser cannot render the image (usually due to slow internet connection)

-- If the user has a screen reader – commonly used by users who are visually impaired or partially sighted
+- When the user has a screen reader – an accessibility function commonly used by users who are visually impaired or partially sighted

-- When the user has their browser set to text only mode or have disabled images on the browser (usually due to slow internet connection)
+- When the user has set their browser to text-only mode or has disabled images on their browser (again, usually due to slow internet connection)

-- If the user hovers their icon over the image
+- When the user hovers their cursor over the image

-A picture says a thousand words….to humans.
-Unfortunately (or fortunately, depending on on your view of AI) Google is not a human and therefore is limited in its capabilities.
-In this example, Google cannot ‘read’ images.
-Some have claimed that Google can read text on an image, but we tend to prefer taking information from the horses’ mouth and in their Webmaster Guidelines they explicitly say that the Google crawler cannot read text in images.
-This may change as OCR or Optical Character recognition advances, but at the moment they advise using alt text to provide a description of the image, not only for the user but also for Google.
+A picture says a thousand words… to humans.
+Unfortunately (or fortunately, depending on on your view of AI) Google is not a human being and is therefore limited in its capabilities.
+Although Google cannot ‘read’ the content of images, some have claimed that Google can read text within an image.
+But we tend to prefer taking information from the horse’s mouth, and in their Webmaster Guidelines Google explicitly say that their crawler cannot read text in images.
+This may change as OCR (Optical Character Recognition) advances, but at the moment they advise simply using alt text to provide a description of an image.
+This isn’t just for the user’s sake, but also for Google’s!

-Web design is rapidly moving towards less text heavy sites and more image led ones.
-As a result, Google is working off less and less information that the crawler can read (i.e text) so the image alt attribute can be used to fill in the gaps of Google’s knowledge, i.e give a description of the image content.
-Google also recommend that you include some descriptive text in the content around the image as well as the alt attribute.
+As web design rapidly moves towards less text-heavy sites and more image-led ones, Google is forced to work with much less information that the crawler can read (i.e. text).
+As a result, alt attributes can be used to fill in the gaps of Google’s knowledge, i.e give a description of an image’s content.
+Google also recommend that you include some descriptive text in the content around the image as well as in the alt attribute.

 As is the theme with all of our SEO tips, the alt text of an image should be an accurate description of the image itself.
-In turn, for the sake of user experience, your images should be an accompanying piece of content to the text on the page and the subject in question.
-All this emphasis on relevance and accuracy makes alt text a good place to add search terms to the page where relevant.
+In turn, for the sake of user experience, your images should be relevant to the text on the page and the subject in question.
+All this emphasis on relevance and accuracy makes alt text a good place to add some useful search terms.

 <image src=”” alt=”insert alt text here”/>